 Fair value of estimated total acquisition consideration \$ 18,487

 Assets

-Cash and cash equivalents 420
+Cash 420

 Accounts receivable-trade 1,062

 Inventories 1,126

 Prepaid expenses and other current assets 100

 Property and equipment 2,444

-Amortizable Intangible assets 9,120
+Amortizable intangible assets 9,120

 Other intangible assets 2,410

 Total assets 16,682

 Liabilities

 Accounts payable and accrued liabilities 45

 Other current liabilities 586

-Deferred Tax Liability 2,721
+Deferred tax liability 3,014

-Total liabilities 3,352
+Total liabilities 3,645

-Less: total net assets 13,330
+Less: total net assets 13,037

-Goodwill \$ 5,157
+Goodwill \$ 5,450

-The fair value of identifiable intangible assets were based on preliminary valuations using a combination of the income and cost approach, inputs which would be considered Level 3 under the fair value hierarchy.
+The fair value of identifiable intangible assets was based on preliminary valuations using a combination of the income and cost approach, inputs which would be considered Level 3 under the fair value hierarchy.
 The estimated fair value and useful life of identifiable intangible assets are as follows:

-Amount Remaining Economic Useful Life
+Amou nt Remaining Economic Useful Life

 Trademarks / Names \$ 2,410 Indefinite

 Patents 2,660 10 years

 Customer Relationships 6,460 15 years

 \$ 11,530

 The fair value estimates and purchase price allocation included above are preliminary while the Company finalizes fair value estimates of the acquired intangible assets and related tax considerations.
+During the third quarter ended September 30, 2022, the Company increased the deferred tax liability recorded as a result of the acquisition of MD Ortho based on newly obtained prior year tax information.
+This resulted in an increase to goodwill.

-The following table represents the pro forma net revenue and net loss assuming the acquisition occurred on January 1, 2021.
+The following table represents the pro forma net revenue and net loss assuming the acquisitions of MD Ortho and Pega Medical occurred on January 1, 2021.